 Visit Nepal 2020 is not the only Visit Nepal event that has been organized in the history of this country.
 There have been 2 Visit Nepal events that have been organized in the past.
 They are the Visit Nepal 1998 and Visit Nepal 2011.

 Visit Nepal 1998 was organized formed taking various considerations into account.

 It was aimed at more operating more airlines and international flights.
 It also hoped to develop an atmosphere of the country that was favourable for international travel.
 It also aimed at eliminating any socio-political instability in the region.

 With the organization of the event, Nepal also helped to develop infrastructures that facilitated the smooth flow of tourists all around the country.

-Visit Nepal 1998 was an amazing success as it attracted many travelers from all over Europe, North and South America, Australia and other parts of the world.
+Visit Nepal 1998 was an amazing success as it attracted many travellers from all over Europe, North and South America, Australia and other parts of the world.

 Visit Nepal 2011

 After Visit Nepal 1998, many trekking sites became really popular ones for travel.
-Nepalese tourism industry saw an unprecedented growth.
+The Nepalese tourism industry saw unprecedented growth.

 Nepalese Tourism Ministry then came out with another Visit Nepal year in 2011.